 Bisection Method

 This is where things get more systematic.
-But you start with an interval — say, you know the answer is somewhere between 2 and 5 — and you check the midpoint.
+You start with an interval — say, you know the answer is somewhere between 2 and 5 — and you check the midpoint.
 If the midpoint gives you a result on the wrong side, you discard half the interval.
 Then you repeat with the remaining half.

 Newton's Method